 About the Yuma Proving Ground

-Yuma Proving Ground is a United States Army facility which is one of the largest military installations in the world.
+Yuma Proving Ground is a United States U.S. Army facility which is one of the largest military installations in the world.
 It is located near the Arizona-California border, adjacent to the Colorado River, approximately 24 miles north of the city of Yuma (pop 87,000).
-YPG conducts tests on medium and long range artillery, aircraft target acquisition equipment and armament, armored and wheeled vehicles, a variety of munitions, and personnel and supply parachute systems and is the Army’s center for desert natural environment testing as well as the management of cold weather and tropic testing.
+YPG conducts tests on medium and long range artillery, aircraft target acquisition equipment and armament, armored and wheeled vehicles, a variety of munitions, and personnel and supply parachute systems and is the U.S. Army’s center for desert natural environment testing as well as the management of cold weather and tropic testing.
 It is here that America’s ground combat equipment proves it has the right equipment to win our nation’s battles.
 Yuma employs many engineers, scientists, physicists and military personnel to accomplish their missions.
 These same employees coordinate and conduct our GEMS programs.

-Interested in this program?
+Interested in This Program?

-If you are interested in this program email us or call 1-800-807-9852 .
+If you are interested in this program email us or call 1-928-328-3648.
 We'd love to hear from you!